 On 4 October 2019, the European Food Safety Authority (EFSA) launched a public consultation on their draft scientific opinion on the risks to public health related to the presence of aflatoxins in food.
-EFSA is seeking feedback from interested parties and the consultation closes on Friday 15 November 2019.
+The consultation closed on Friday 15 November 2019.

 The Commission and EU countries discuss animal nutrition issues in the Standing Committee on Plants, Animals, Food and Feed - Animal Nutrition.
 The Food Standards Agency represents the UK at these meetings and publish updates following attendance.